tomsonoda/lightnet/README.md

 # Lightnet #

-Lightnet is a light deep neural network framework in C.
+Lightnet is a light deep neural network framework in C++.
+(Working...)